riverlane/deltalanguage/examples/tutorials/README.rst

   :py:func:`deserialize_graph<deltalanguage.runtime.deserialize_graph>`.
   This idea is highlighted in this example :download:`serialisation_example.py`.

-- Use
+- Use :py:class:`NodeTemplate<deltalanguage.wiring.NodeTemplate>`
-  :py:func:`template_node_factory<deltalanguage.wiring.template_node_factory>`
-  to create templates for nodes that can be provided after deserialization.
+  to create nodes with no bodies, if the body can only be provided after deserialization.
   Please check out the examples section of this class.